mirandaedu39/mirandaedu39/README.md

 - 👋 Hi, I’m miranda
 - 👀 I’m interested in volley
-- 🌱 I’m currently learning at the school
+- 🌱 I’m currently learning at alura
-- 💞️ I’m looking to collaborate everything possible
+- 💞️ I’m looking to

 - 📫 How to reach me @eduzxy

 <!---